-On Wednesday, millions of Americans started the day expecting to visit their internet ‘happy place’ only to be met with a series of blackouts designed to promote awareness about the SOPA and PIPA piracy bills in the U.S.
+On 18th Jan 2012, millions of Americans faced a SOPA blackout to promote awareness about the PIPA piracy bills in the U.S.

 The idea behind this new legislation is to reduce the amount of trafficking in copyrighted intellectual property and counterfeit goods on the internet.
 The problem with the bills though is that they are poorly worded and will do little to reduce pirated material.
 The bills will instead give law enforcement the power to remove an entire website for a single, copyright infringing blog post.